nuxt/image/docs/content/en/options.md

 ## `accept`

-To enable iamge optimization on an external image, specify which domain are allowed to be optimized.
+To enable image optimization on an external website, specify which domains are allowed to be optimized.
 This option will use to detect whether a remote image should be optimized or not.
 This is needed to ensure that external urls can't be abused.

 ```js{}[nuxt.config.js]
   export default {